insin/nwb/docs/Configuration.md

   - `style` - (only when serving) applies styles using [style-loader][style-loader]
   - `css` - handles URLs, minification and CSS Modules using [css-loader][css-loader]
-  - `postcss` - processes CSS with PostCSS plugins using [postcss-loader][postcss-loader]; by default, this is configured to automatically add vendor prefixes to CSS using [autoprefixer][autoprefixer]
+  - `postcss` - processes CSS with PostCSS plugins using [postcss-loader][postcss-loader]; by default, this is configured to automatically add vendor prefixes to CSS using [Autoprefixer][autoprefixer]

 - `vendor-css-pipeline` - handles `.css` files required from `node_modules/`, with the same set of chained loaders as `css-pipeline` but with a `vendor-` prefix in their id.